osamabg1999/StockMinds-Predicting-Stock-Prices-with-ML/README.md

 ## Code
 StockPrice_Predictor.ipynb - a Jupyter notebook that contains all of the code.

-## Installation
+## Packages
-To follow this project, please install the following locally:
+The following were used in this project:
 - JupyterLab
 - Python 3.8+
 - Python packages